mvolkmann/blog/src/swift.md

 Constraints can be written as `where TypeParamName: SomeProtocol` or just `: SomeProtocol`.

-In summary, when a type implements a protocol it can mean two things:
+In summary, when a type conforms to a protocol it can mean two things:

 1. The type may be required to implement some things.
 2. The type may be given implementations of some things through extensions.